solana-mobile/safari-extension-walletlib/README.md

 }
 ```

+Optionally, you can include an `id` parameter, but if not provided the library will generate a random `id` to comply with the JSON RPC 2.0 spec.

 ### Respond to the request

 In the Swift Extension Handler, the wallet can filter and parse this custom RPC request, then handle accordingly.